 As coffee demand for coffee increases, forests in Central America are cleared to make way for coffee farms.
-As a region, Central American is the second largest coffee producer after Brazil, with Honduras the largest producer in Central America.
-In the higher elevations, coffee is competing with cloud forests and threatening parks designed to protect these forests and the important function they provide as the headwater of the watersheds that provide the drinking water for the surrounding municipalities and the hydropower for the largest electric utility in Honduras.
+As a region, Central America is the second largest coffee producer after Brazil, with Honduras the largest producer in Central America.
+In the higher elevations, coffee is competing with cloud forests and threatening parks designed to protect these forests and the important function they provide as the headwaters of watersheds that provide drinking water for the surrounding municipalities and the hydropower for the largest electric utility in Honduras.

 In an effort to demonstrate a model of coffee production that conserves forest habitat on private land that are home to thousands of coffee-producing families, the Mesoamerican Development Institute (MDI) partnered with Fair Trade Cooperative COMISUYL to implement a new land-sparing method of coffee production that conserves forest habitat on coffee farms, along with renewable energy technology to eliminate the use of firewood in industrial coffee drying.
 To complete the model, coffee roasters/distributers were invited to purchase the coffee from Cooperative COMISUYL and differentiate the coffee with its sustainability attributes.
 The Café Solar® brand was developed by MDI to increase demand for the alternative production and processing model.
 Café Solar® is the official sustainable coffee of the University of Massachusetts Lowell.

 MDI and Cooperative COMISUYL were designated by the Honduran Forest, Park and Wildlife Service as Co-Managers of Pico Pijol National Park in 2013 to further develop the alternative model of sustainable development in the coffee regions